timotheenivalis/timotheenivalis.github.io/publications/index.md

 </div>
 </section><!-- /#table-of-contents -->

-- (Hopefully) coming soon on this screen: *Rate of contemporary genetic evolution in wild vertebrates*; *Synchrony in survival across bird species at a country scale.*
+- (Hopefully) coming soon on this screen: *Rate of contemporary genetic evolution in wild vertebrates*; *Synchrony in survival across bird species at a country scale* ; *Repeatability of metabolic rates in snow voles*

 ## Preprints (not peer-reviewed)